 - Formal dinners may take between 4 and 5 hours, depending on the number of courses served.

 - Traditionally the main course at a formal dinner is roast beef, fowl or game.
 This will often be served on a platter.
 And is traditionally presented to the host for them to inspect.
 They will indicate if they are happy for service to commence.
 In a hotel or restaurant platters aren’t presented to the host as the maitre’d will do the inspection before food service begins.

 - If service includes watery vegetables then the platter will have a napkin in the base to absorb the excess liquids.

-- Sweet, chocolates or glaceed fruits can be presented in compotes and placed on the table as part of the decor.
+- Present sweet, chocolates, or glaceed fruits in compotes.
+And then placed on the table as part of the decor.
 Occasionally if there are long lapses between courses guests can enjoy helping themselves.